Skip to content

 Equipment Considerations

-Sure, there’s an upfront cost for the franking machine, plus you’ll need franking machine supplies—like ink cartridges and a decent set of scales, so you don’t underpay or overpay on postage.
+Sure, there’s an upfront cost for the franking machine, plus you’ll need franking machine supplies – like ink cartridges and a decent set of scales, so you don’t underpay or overpay on postage.
 There’s also the cost of buying or renting the machine itself.
-But if you’re sending out mail regularly, the savings on postage will usually cover those extras pretty quickly.
-For most businesses, franking just makes sense if you want to keep your mailing costs in check.
+But if you’re sending out mail regularly, the savings on postage will usually cover those extras within months.
+For regular senders, franking is usually the cheaper route.

 Moving Forward with Franking Solutions